 - A film festival hosting a 24 hour movie viewing

 - Baseball and softball leagues hosting hit-a-thons

 These mission driven fundraising events can be very successful for your non-profit, especially if you include a peer-to-peer or crowdfunding component.
 Your participants will be engaged and excited about the event and can be encouraged to invite friends and family to donate to your cause.

+- With these ideas in mind, be creative and have fun.
 The DoJiggy resource center offers more free information on creative fundraising ideas.